 I use Microsoft Excel for my insurance spreadsheets, but you can use Google spreadsheets or just about any program that will allow you to write stuff down and keep it straight.

 As an example, here’s my spreadsheet for the car I drive.
 I got this information by logging on to my insurance company’s website, but I could also have gotten it from the paper policy I receive by snail mail every six months when I pay the bill.

 The liability portion of your policy pays for damage you do to other people and their stuff.
 This is typically required by law and always required by common sense.
 It’s one area of your car policy where you don’t want to scrimp.

 As you can see, I can screw up to the tune of $1 million per person and event, with a $100,000 limit on property.
 You can also see I made a note to remind myself exactly what this coverage does.

-For my personal situation, a million in liability is hopefully adequate.
-But when you consider how much liability to buy, you need to consider your situation and net worth, not mine.
+For my personal situation, $1 million in liability is hopefully adequate.
+But when you think about how much liability to buy, you need to consider your situation and net worth, not mine.